SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Road with bevel angle double or thick line.
 - Set the texture of bar part of ice hung sign to blue ice.

-Fixed following issues:
+Fixed the following issues:

 - Tinting a terracotta hung sign bar with a color tool converts it into a sign instead of sign bar.
-- If an opaque sign block connects with a translucent sign, the opaque fase will be incorrectly invisible.
+- If an opaque sign block connects with a translucent sign, the opaque face will be incorrectly invisible.
 - Some wrong code in the hung sign models.
-- Incorrect configuration of auto lines of road.
+- Incorrect configuration of auto lines of roads.

 ### 1.0.1

-Fixed following issues:
+Fixed the following issues:

 - When fetching NBT with a data tag tool, clicking the "expand" in the result does not work.
 - Typo in Chinese translation.